zheyunwu/sap-assignment/README.md

 ## Frontend

-The frontend is built on top of [react-admin](https://github.com/marmelab/react-admin) - a [React](https://react.dev/)-based open source admin framework
+The frontend is built on top of [react-admin](https://github.com/marmelab/react-admin) - an open source framework for creating B2B apps based on [React](https://react.dev/).

 ### Frontend - Prerequisites